-The bank's deposit base consists primarily of core deposits, and the bank does not focus on the receipt of short-term deposits of a more volatile nature.
+The bank's deposit base consists primarily of core deposits, and customers with a long term relationship to the bank.

 Ringkjøbing Landbobank has also entered into a number of long-term bilateral loan agreements with various European banks.
 It should, however, be noted that the funding situation is such that the bank is not dependent on the institutions in a single country or on individual institutions.